Jax Taylor Dishes On Brittany Cartwright’s Engagement Ring, Explains How He Paid For It

 “That’s tomorrow?!”
 Sandoval asks in shock.

-According to Sandoval, whose been dating girlfriend Ariana Madix since Vanderpump Rules Season 3, he knew Taylor was planning to propose to Cartwright but had no idea he would be doing so that soon.
+According to Sandoval, who has been dating girlfriend Ariana Madix since Vanderpump Rules Season 3, he knew Taylor was planning to propose to Cartwright but had no idea he would be doing so that soon.

 As for his own relationship, Sandoval said that it wasn’t awkward to see Taylor and Cartwright get engaged and prepare to tie the knot before he and Madix take the next step.